mrgrinsven/eindopdracht-frontend-react-magic-the-gathering/README.md

 ![web screenshot](/src/assets/mtg-card-database-screenshot.jpg)

 ## Installation
-Please download and install [node](https://nodejs.org/en/download/) before you start if you haven't already.
+Please download and install [node](https://nodejs.org/en/download/) before you start if you haven't got it installed already.

 To install all packages run: